mgtf/universign/README.md

 # Universign

 A ruby client for the Universign XML-RPC api.
-Based on Universign documentation Version: 7.12.1
+Based on Universign documentation Version: 7.12.1 and 8.2.5

 ## Installation